obonaventure/cnp3/book/transport/transport.rst

 .. index:: selective acknowledgements

 Pure cumulative acknowledgements work well with the `go-back-n` strategy.
 However, with only cumulative acknowledgements a `selective repeat` sender cannot easily determine which data segments have been correctly received after a lost data segment.
-For example, in the figure above, the second `C(OK,0)` does not inform explicitely the sender of the reception of `D(2,c)` and the sender could retransmit this segment although it has already been received.
+For example, in the figure above, the second `C(OK,0)` does not inform explicitly the sender of the reception of `D(2,c)` and the sender could retransmit this segment although it has already been received.
 A possible solution to improve the performance of `selective repeat` is to provide additional information about the received segments in the acknowledgements that are returned by the receiver.
 For example, the receiver could add in the returned acknowledgement the list of the sequence numbers of all segments that have already been received.
 Such acknowledgements are sometimes called `selective acknowledgements`.
-This is ilustrated in the figure below.
+This is illustrated in the figure below.

 .. figure:: fig/transport-fig-036-c.png